nuxt/vercel-builder/README.md

 See [Deploying two Nuxt apps side-by-side](./examples/side-by-side/README.md) for details on deploying two nuxt apps in one Now Monorepo.

+## Using with TypeScript

+`now-builder` supports TypeScript runtime compilation, though it does so in a slightly different from `@nuxt/typescript-runtime`.
+It adds in a pre-compilation step as part of building the lambda for files not compiled by Webpack, such as `nuxt.config.ts`, local modules and serverMiddleware.

+References to original TS files in strings outside of `modules` or `serverMiddleware` may therefore cause unexpected errors.

 ## Configuration

 ### `serverFiles`